StefanEnsmann/heos-cli/README.md

 A JavaScript implementation of the HEOS CLI protocol v1.17.
 It has no dependencies and is built with full TypeScript support.

 For the official documentation, see the [Denon homepage](https://support.denon.com/app/answers/detail/a_id/6953).
-A full documentation of this package is available in the [wiki](https://github.com/HEOS-Web/cli-js/wiki).
+A full documentation of this package is available [here](https://heos-web.github.io/cli-js).

 ## Installation